Koverse/documentation/docs/source/usage/interactive.rst

 Querying Koverse Data Sets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Koverse Python Client can be used to interactively query data sets, fetch samples, create data sets and run transforms.
+For additional information about queries see :ref:`IndexSearchGuide`

 To query one or more data sets, use the client's query() method.
 In this example, we’ll query Koverse for any data set that has a value “INTR-345” in a field named ‘name’.